Looking for ways to earn your first check from your blog?

 Being consistent played a huge part in making my first $100 with my blog.
 I set up a posting schedule for my blog + social media posts and made sure to stick to the schedule each month.
 If a blogger isn’t consistent, their readers might forget about their blog.
 Your audience should expect to see something from you daily.
 Even if it’s an Instagram post, a post on your Facebook group, A Twitter tweet… Something to keep them up to date with what’s going on when you put new content out!

 Schedulers such as Hootsuite, Board Booster, and Tailwind have all helped me with consistency and saving time.
-I take a couple hours out my day at the end of the week to schedule all of my Instagram posts, Pinterest Pins, Twitter tweets and blog posts for the upcoming week.
+I take a couple of hours out my day at the end of the week to schedule all of my Instagram posts, Pinterest Pins, Twitter tweets and blog posts for the upcoming week.
 It helps me stay ahead of the game and not get behind.

 Additional Ways You Can Make Your First $100 From Your Blog